HishahK/ai-chat-project/README.md

-# AI Agent with "Computer Use" in a Virtual OS
+# Connecting Web-based Chat to an AI Agent in a Virtual OS

 This project demonstrates how to connect a simple web-based chat interface on a host machine (Windows) to a powerful AI agent running in a completely separate, isolated virtual machine (Ubuntu on VirtualBox).